 We’ve all seen people who can light up a room with their smile.
 It could be the latest favorite celebrity or the cashier at your local grocery store.
 Perhaps it is you.
 Whatever the case, that radiant white smile takes a lot of care, and sometimes a little extra assistance.

 Dental veneers are a popular go-to choice to get a magnetic smile.
-Dental veneers (also called porcelain veneers or laminates) are paper-thin shells that bond to the front surface of teeth, changing everything from color and shape to size and length.
+Dental veneers in Temecula (also called porcelain veneers or laminates) are paper-thin shells that bond to the front surface of teeth, changing everything from color and shape to size and length.
 These veneers are typically made from porcelain or a composite resin, with the former being widely used for its resistance to stains and ability to closely match some visual properties of natural teeth.

 Reasons to opt for dental veneers